scalenow/scalenow-AI/docs/system-admin-guide/custom-fields/README.md

 1. [Activate this custom field for projects under the *Projects* tab](#add-a-custom-field-to-one-or-multiple-projects)
 2. [Assign a custom field to a work package type](../manage-work-packages/work-package-types/#work-package-form-configuration-enterprise-add-on)

+### Weighted item list custom field (Enterprise add-on)

+[feature: weighted_item_lists ]

+Weighted item list custom fields work much like the **Hierarchy**.
+They also allow creating a hierarchical structure of items for selection.
+To create a custom field of type **Weighted item list** follow the same steps as you would when [creating a standard custom field](#add-a-new-custom-field) and select **Weighted item list** format.

+Creating and editing items for a weighted item list work exactly like with a hierarchy custom field.

+Unlike **Hierarchy**, the items of a weighted item list have no **Short**, but a **Weight**.
+This underlying numerical value is mandatory, and can be used for calculation - e.g. with the custom field of type **Calculated value**.
+Due to this constraint, weighted item lists cannot be configured to be multi-select.

 ## 'Required' custom fields